sanjeevk264/AI-Resume-Scanner/README.md

 # AI Resume Scanner

-A modern, AI-powered resume screening tool built with Python and BERT.
-This project compares resumes to job descriptions using semantic similarity (Sentence-BERT) and identifies missing keywords — enabling smarter resume tailoring and job targeting.
+An intelligent, AI-driven resume screening tool built with Python and BERT.
+This project evaluates the fit between resumes and job descriptions by leveraging semantic similarity with Sentence-BERT, helping job seekers tailor their resumes more effectively by identifying missing keywords and skill gaps.

-## 🔍 Key Features
+🔍 Core Features

-- ✅ Extracts text from resumes (PDF, DOCX, TXT)
+✅ Extracts text from multiple resume formats including PDF, DOCX, and TXT

-- ✅ Parses job descriptions (TXT)
+✅ Parses job descriptions to analyze key requirements

-- ✅ Calculates a semantic match score using **Sentence-BERT**
+✅ Computes semantic similarity scores using Sentence-BERT embeddings

-- ✅ Identifies missing keywords from the resume
+✅ Highlights important keywords absent from the resume

-- 🧠 Built for extensibility (Streamlit UI, AWS hosting, advanced NLP)
+🧠 Designed for easy extension with a potential Streamlit UI and cloud deployment

-## 📁 Project Structure
+## 📂 Project Layout

 ```
 AI-Resume-Scanner/